 The Dandelion Community

 Marion is one of the elders from the Dandelion community, which is part of the United Reform Church.
-The Dandelion Community was set up 2 years ago and their aim is support the needs of local residents’ right in the hearth of their community
+The Dandelion Community was set up 2 years ago and their aim is support the needs of local residents’ right in the heart of their community

 The Dandelion community has been involved with Real Food Wythenshawe from the outset, with the ‘Feeding the 5000 event which was a meal made entirely from ingredients that would otherwise have been wasted, raising awareness around the issues of food waste and food poverty.
 This partnership has gone from strength to strength with volunteers from The Dandelion community helping at large awareness raising events across Wythenshawe.

-“Real Food Wythenshawe’s real skill is the way they work with and engage people here in our community, they as ordinary as the person they are talking too which helps build relationships and repot, allowing people to have confidence to ask questions about the impact food has on the environment and how to use different ingredients.
+“Real Food Wythenshawe’s real skill is the way they work with and engage people here in our community, they are as ordinary as the person they are talking too which helps build relationships and report, allowing people to have confidence to ask questions about the impact food has on the environment and how to use different ingredients.
 Their eye for detail in incredible, they even use compostable packaging.”

 “…they show an alternative to people’s current lifestyle but not in a preachy way, in a simple achievable way.
 I’m not saying it’s easy but it gives people easy steps to follow to help change people’s view points and look at things in a different way”

 The Dandelion Community has a great community growing space outside their building and Real Food Wythenshawe has supported with growing advice, volunteers and opportunities to attend numerous workshops put on throughout to year to equip people with the skills needed to grow local food.
 Real Food Wythenshawe has provided funding for a polytunnel, compost and raised beds and provided seeds and opportunities to swap surplus plants with other groups.